MovingUngulate/Part/README.md

 ## Overview

+### If you have issues, please leave them on the issues tab so they can be addressed!

 Part is a suite of tools to aid in modeling and predicting ungulate parturition both in real time and on historic or previously collected datasets.